Frankfort stays perfect in Myrtle Beach; Northern, Petersburg bounce back; Keyser, Fort Hill winners

 Seth Healy went 3 2/3 innings allowing four hits, two runs and a walk with three strikeouts.

-Shoemaker went 3 for 4 with a double and RBI.
-Rotruck went 2 for 3 with three RBI. a double and homer.
+Shoemaker went 3 for 4 with a double and an RBI.
+Rotruck went 2 for 3 with three RBIs on a double and a homer.

 Shayne Sisler went one inning for the Cougars, giving up one hit and three runs (none earned) with a strikeout.